maxdiluca/massimilianodiluca/content/authors/admin/_index.md

 highlight_name: true
 ---

-Massimiliano Di Luca is Associate Professor of Virtual Reality and Human Perception at the University of Birmingham.
+Massimiliano Di Luca is Associate Professor in Psychology and Computer Science at the University of Birmingham.
 His research programme combines multisensory perception, haptics, computational modelling, and XR technologies to understand human interaction with dynamic environments and to design perceptually grounded immersive systems.
 He leads interdisciplinary research, infrastructure, software, datasets, and translational activity across Psychology, Computer Science, BhamXR, the University of Birmingham VR Lab, and industry-facing projects including ARME/JAMS and MyJAMS.

 His work has produced funded research programmes, open research resources, software, public datasets, industry collaborations, spin-out activity, and interdisciplinary infrastructure for XR, haptics, and multisensory perception.